boydaihungst/gvfs.yazi/HEADLESS_WORKAROUND.md

   groups $(whoami)
   ```

+- Ensure that `UsePAM yes` is set in `/etc/ssh/sshd_config` file.
+The Pluggable Authentication Modules (PAM) system, specifically pam_systemd, is responsible for creating a proper user session on login, which includes setting up the D-Bus session environment.

   Now you can use gvfs.yazi without any problem.